 Grant Elementary School, located in Santa Monica, California, is a preschool through 5th-grade elementary school in the Santa Monica Malibu Unified School District.
 The school administration and staff work to improve student achievement through ongoing cycles of inquiry that include collaboration time and Professional Learning Communities.
 The focus of Grant is student learning, family and community engagement, and implementing a culture of equity and access for all.
-Grant serves approximately 570 students.
-There are 23 general education classes, one fee-based preschool class, and two Transitional Kindergarten classes.
+Grant serves approximately 560 students.
+There are 22 general education classes, which include two Transitional Kindergarten classes and one fee-based preschool class.
 Additionally, Grant offers a Special Education program consisting of three Specialized Academic Instruction (SAI) classes to serve our neurodiverse students in Transitional Kindergarten through 5th grade and three social skills classroom settings.
 The neighborhood surrounding Grant School is composed of single and multiple-family units within a very active and family-oriented community.